spotlightpa/competency-data-2023/README.md

 The investigation found this system often harms the very people it’s meant to protect.

-Integral to the reporting was a unique dataset the newsrooms requested and purchased from the Administrative Office of Pennsylvania Courts, the government body that oversees local courts and maintains thousands of case records from across the state.
+Integral to the reporting was a unique dataset the newsrooms requested (Competency_Docket_Data_Requesat.xlsx) and purchased from the Administrative Office of Pennsylvania Courts, the government body that oversees local courts and maintains thousands of case records from across the state.

 Spotlight PA and PINJ are now making the data acquired through those requests available to the public so that researchers, other journalists, and anyone interested in examining these sources can put them to use.